thesidsupreme/raindrop-player/README.md

 # Raindrop-Player 🎧

-A minimalist and responsive music player inspired by Spotify — built for educational and portfolio use.
+A minimalist and responsive music player app.
+Hope you like it <3

 ## 🚀 Features
 - Music playback (play/pause/seek)